kush-coder/kush-coder/README.md

 Nice to meet you!
 I'm currently working at GitHub as a software engineer.
-I recently graduated from the [Shopify Dev Degree](https://devdegree.ca/) program in Spring 2022.
+I recently graduated from the [Shri Ramdeobaba College of Engineering](https://www.rknec.edu/) program in Spring 2022.
 I've previously worked on building the [Shopify Fulfillment Network](https://www.shopify.com/fulfillment) as a fullstack developer, Shopify's Experimentation Platform as a data developer, Shopify Checkout as a backend developer, and Shopify's Caching Platform as a production engineer.

 ## :game_die: Join my community Connect Four game!